machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 **Home_pose** is the starting position of the robot program.
 **Detect_pose** is a waypoint where the robot does not block the field of view of the Pickit camera to look into the bin.
-**Present_pose** is a waypoint where the part is presented to the camera for the in hand check.
+**Present_pose** is a waypoint where the part is presented to the camera for the in-hand check.
 **Drop_off_bin** is a waypoint to drop back parts into the bin.

 Bin picking setup/product file